Matom23/London_Weather_EDA/README.md

 ## Introduction

 Precipitation is any liquid or frozen water that begins in the atmosphere and falls to the Earth's surface.
 Predicting it can provide cruical information to a wide variety of groups and entities.
- A linear regression model was initially used to address the question and explore the linear relationships to 'mean_temp'.

-## The User
+### The User

 Insights from these models would provide information necessary for decision-making to a variety of stakeholders.
 Some of these include:

 1. Meteorologist agencies - provide weather forecasters tangible insights to report to the general public or industries so that respectively they can plan accordingly.
-2. Energy companies - predictions help in establishing a plan for the distribution of energy accordingly with regards to their heating and cooling systems.
+2. Energy companies - predictions help in establishing a plan for the distribution of energy eg: Hydroelectricity.
 3. Urban planners - helps focus their attention and allocate resources accordingly towards the development of infrastructure as well as mitigate for potential disasters.
+4. Agriculture - help farmers with the loss of crops due to drought or flooding

-## The Impact
+### The Impact

-Accurate predictions of mean temperature can significantly impact decision-making across various sectors, leading to better planning for not only industries but also the general public.
+Accurate predictions of precipitation can significantly impact decision-making across various sectors, leading to better planning for not only industries but also the general public.
 It can help reduce and mitigate risks associated with weather-related events.
 It can also increase optimization and efficiecy providing tanglible insights on how one can improve current systems in place.
 This in turn would improve on sustainable resource management with things such as water and energy.

-## Dataset
+### Dataset

-The dataset being utilised to perform the EDA was obtained from kaggle and retreived by _Emmanuel F. Werr_.
-It is an aggregate of different weather attributes extracted from the _European Climate Assessment & Dataset_ (ECA&D).
+The dataset being utilised is an aggregate of different weather attributes extracted from the _European Climate Assessment & Dataset_ (ECA&D).
 The measurements were reported at a weather station near London's Heathrow airport.
 The dataset comprises of historical data collected from Jan 1st 1979 to Dec 31st 2022.
-It has 15341 rows and 10 columns.
+It has 16071 rows and 11 columns.
 The models will use the variables needed to understand their relevant impact.
 This should provide enough variables for the models to understand their relevant impact.

 ### Data dictionary:
 - `DATE`: recorded date of measurement